autumoswitzerland/autumo-beetroot/README.md

 <!-- WHAT IS BEETROOT -->
 ## What is beetRoot ?

-beetRoot is a rapid Java web development as well as a full & secure client-server framework ready to run, starts approx. 5 times faster than [SpringBoot](https://spring.io/guides/gs/spring-boot) and you get a set of working dependencies with the initial setup for the current release, a transparent and clear way to configure the framework and its components and the freedom to choose any web container or simply use the optimized and embedded web container from the start.
+beetRoot is a rapid Java web-development as well as a full & secure client-server framework ready to run, starts approx. 5 times faster than [SpringBoot](https://spring.io/guides/gs/spring-boot) and you get a set of working dependencies with the initial setup for the current release, a transparent and clear way to configure the framework and its components and the freedom to choose any web container or simply use the optimized and embedded web container from the start.
 However, none of this prevents you from customizing the dependencies in the maven-`pom.xml` file itself.
 As much as we love [Gradle](https://gradle.org/), for this project we'll stick with [Maven](https://maven.apache.org/) for now.
 The quick start setup is also effortless and very fast!